Quarter Way Inn to Angel's Rest Hiker Haven: Days 48-54

 The night after encountering the thunderstorm, I stay at Jenny Knob Shelter and meet Joe, a section hiker and trail maintainer.
-He lets me use his stove to try one of his Knorr sides, since my Esbit stove can only boil water for about 5 minutes.
+He lets me use his gas stove to try one of his Knorr sides, since my Esbit stove can only boil water for about 5 minutes: 5 minutes short.

 I spend the day before my birthday relaxing at Woods Hole Hostel: meeting other hikers, sampling the homemade bread and cheese, and enjoying the birthday apple my mom sent in my mail drop.
 Two dogs and a duck roam freely about the property.
 A couple work-for-stay hikers run to and fro, greeting new arrivals and filling smoothie orders.
 The duck-in-residence follows me around, eyeing my bread and cheese.

 Before dinner, Neville, owner of Woods Hole, gathers the guests into a gratefulness circle.
 Then, we feast on bread, fresh salad, curry, and stir-fried ground pork.
 Neville even fries up a pepper-free pan of pork just for me.

 “I’ve been all over the United States,” the young man sitting next to me says.
 “Of all the places in the world, the one that makes me happiest is this house right here.”